 Go to your local BFP Fire Station and ask a fire officer about his experiences in the recruitment process to give you an idea of what lies ahead of you.

 Being a firefighter is a noble profession.
 Not everyone can put their lives on the line to save people they do not know.
 If you are interested to become one, think twice or even thrice.
 Are you ready to save lives while putting yours in danger?
 If yes, what are you waiting for?
-Take actions now!
+Take action now!
 Good luck.